akash9920/INFO6205_213/README.md

 ### Crossover
 For crossover, it is not always best to choose the fittest among the population, every gene should be considered for better variation in the population

 But the genes with high fitness value should have high chances of being selected and the gene with low fitness value should have less chances.
-Therefore, normalized fitness values are assigned to each gene
+Therefore, normalized fitness values are assigned to each gene.

+Two genes (parent1, parent2) are chosen according to their “normalized fitness value”

 ### Mutation
+After crossover mutation on the child takes place
+A “mutation rate” is provided which determines the probability whether the mutation process should occurs or not Mutation is done by swapping the values at two indices selected randomly

 ### Evolution

+For the evolution of next generation, individuals, selected as per normalized fitness value, sexually reproduces, and the child may or may not undergo mutation, depending on mutation rate
+Only 2-4 fittest gene (Elite genes) of the present generation are passed to next generation, all the other weak genes are removed.
+The process is repeated for “n” number of generations